Tenants' Union Board and Staff

 Jemima joined the Tenants' Union in 2014.
-Working initially in the Residential Parks team, she moved to TU policy in 2016.
+Working initially in the Residential Parks team, she moved to the Tenants' Union policy team in 2016.
 She has extensive research experience in the university sector working on projects around politics of multiculturalism, community and identity.
-Jemima has a BA and PhD from Sydney University.
-She's passionate about housing justice, is a long term renter and imagines she'll be renting for life.
+Jemima has a Bachelor of Arts and PhD from the University of Sydney.
+She's passionate about housing justice, is a long-term renter and imagines she'll be renting for life.

 Jack has worked in mathematics research, education and data science for over eight years and has a strong background in communicating maths and data to a variety of audiences.
 He has a Bachelor of Science (Hons) in mathematics from the University of Sydney and is keen to tell renters’ stories through data.

 Dr. Robert Mowbray • Advocacy Officer – Older Renters